MR-Addict/playground/README.md

 ## 4. Bugs

-- [ ] Cannot generate static pages using force-cache
 - [x] Cannot use bcrypt(Replaced with bcrypt, only used on server side)
+- [x] Cannot generate static pages using force-cache(Solved because of Nextauth unstabl_getServerSession at root navbar)

 ## 5. Tailwindcss Rules